healthsites/healthsites/docs/ERD.md

 * Many-to-many relationships between Organisations and Trusted Users are shown explicitly through the `OrganisationSupported` join table so that the staff flag on the relationship is not lost.
+* `localities_osm.LocalityOSMView`, `LocalityOSMNode`, and `LocalityOSMWay`
+  are materialized views of the docker-osm cache.
+The `feeds` connectors in the diagram indicate that the node/way tables supply rows to the union view even though no explicit ForeignKey exists between the tables.
 * Only models that define database tables are included.
 Abstract helpers such as `SingletonModel` are intentionally omitted because they do not appear in the ERD.